VYMI Dividend: Yield, Schedule, and What to Expect

 +

 Approximately approximately 4.5% (30-day SEC yield); trailing twelve-month distribution yield around 3.6% to 3.7% as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Vanguard's fund page.
+On a $10,000 position that is roughly $453 of distributions a year before tax.
+The S&P 500 yields around 1.2%, so VYMI pays meaningfully more than the broad market.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Vanguard's fund page.

 How often does VYMI pay a dividend?